strakaps/MittagLeffleR/README.md

 ### Vignettes

-Vignettes are written in R Markdown.
+To display the vignettes, do `help(package="MittagLeffleR")` and click on the vignettes link.

 -   **MLdist.Rmd:** shows plots with the basic properties of the two distributions.
--   **probsNquantiles.Rmd:** explains how probability densities, quantiles and random variables are calculated using the Mittag-Leffler function and the package `stabledist`
+-   **probsNquantiles.Rmd:** details about how probability densities, quantiles and random variables are calculated using the Mittag-Leffler function and the package `stabledist`
--   **parametrisation.Rmd:** explains how the parameters for the stable distribution were chosen.
+-   **parametrisation.Rmd:** details about how the parameters for the stable distribution were chosen.